thomas-crane/nrelay/docs/plugin-recipes/discord-bot-key-tutorial.md

 ```

 Before we can send any messages to discord, we first need to detect when a key is used in the Nexus.
 To do this, we can listen for any `TextPacket`s which contain the portal open mesage.
 These messages are displayed nicely on the client, but are actually sent as a JSON payload over the network.
-To detect when one of these payloads is received, we will use a simple regular expression.
+To detect when one of these payloads are received, we will use a simple regular expression.
 Since the RegExp will never change, we can declare it as a `const` at the top level.

 We will also be using the `TextPacket` class in a moment, so we can import that too.
 ```typescript